buckii/we-the-people-wordpress/README.md

 ### Can visitors sign a petition using the plugin?

-At this time the We The People API is read-only, meaning your readers would need to visit https://petitions.whitehouse.gov in order to sign a petition.
-The White House plans to release a write API sometime in the near future at which point this plugin will be upgraded to enable this capability.
+Version 2.0 of the plugin uses the new Write API to enable you to collect signatures on We The People petitions.
+In order to activate this functionality, you'll need to [apply for a We The People API key](#) and add it to WordPress either through the plugin settings page (Settings > We The People) or in your wp-config.php file (see ["API Keys"](#api-keys) for more information).

-### I just upgraded and am getting errors about a $we_the_people variable
+### I just upgraded and am getting errors about a $we_the_people variable being undefined

 Version 2.0 of the plugin replaced the global `$we_the_people` variable with the cleaner `$GLOBALS['we-the-people']`.
 You can safely replace instances of the former with the latter, though it's unnecessary to have a `global $GLOBALS['we-the-people']` declaration in your theme.
-If this change affects you, a simple (temporary) fix would be to add the following to your theme's functions file:
+If this change affects you, a simple (temporary) fix would be to add the following to your theme's functions.php file:

 ```php
 // Alias $we_the_people to $GLOBALS['we-the-people']